IRA Financial Blog

 Solo 401(k)

 A Solo 401(k) is a traditional 401(k) plan that covers only one employee.
-In order to be eligible for the plan, you must be self-employed or have a small business with no full-time employees other than yourself, business partner(s) or spouse.
+To be eligible for the plan, you must be self-employed or have a small business with no full-time employees other than yourself, business partner(s) or spouse.
 The business can be a sole proprietorship, corporation, LLC, etc., but the income it generates must be from a trade or business.

 Note: A full-time employee is an employee who works less than 1,000 hours in a year.